meejah/txtorcon/docs/walkthrough.rst

    python -c "import txtorcon"

 The above should produce no output.
-If you got an exception, or something else went wrong, read up on virtualenv or try a global install with ``python setup.py install``
+If you got an exception, or something else went wrong, read up on virtualenv or ask "meejah" in
+#tor-dev for help.

 Connect to a Running Tor
 ------------------------